WebDevels-de/loadmethere/README.md

-# loadmethere
+# loadMeThere()
-Ajax load function which will help you to load any URL in any target container (HTML) on click on a speific element.
+Ajax toolset - something that should be built in!

+Read docs/index.html (you might need to open it over a web server or localhost).